 Education and community relations are a large piece of the CMMR puzzle.
 Several examples of this type of work are listed below.

-- The CMMR has facilitated a first-ever partnership between Pitt’s School of Medicine (SOM) and the Uniformed Services University (USU), located in Bethesda, MD.
+The CMMR has facilitated a first-ever partnership between the University of Pittsburgh School of Medicine (SOM) and the Uniformed Services University (USU), located in Bethesda, MD.
 USU seeks to educate health professionals from military and non-military backgrounds and prepare them for careers in the Department of Defense and the United States Public Health Service.
-The two schools have joined together in a Research and Education Partnership Agreement that will aid in the educational and research opportunities of Pitt’s School of Medicine, USU students, PhDs, and junior faculty by providing a mechanism whereby both parties can benefit from the synergies of staff expertise, medical science and technology equipment, and joint research efforts.
+The two schools have joined together in a Research and Education Partnership Agreement that will aid in the educational and research opportunities of Pitt's School of Medicine, USU students, PhDs, and junior faculty by providing a mechanism whereby both parties can benefit for the synergies of staff expertise, medical science and technology equipment, and Joint research efforts.
 The Pitt faculty liaison is Peter Rubin, MD, FACS, Chair of the Department of Plastic Surgery, UPMC Endowed Professor of Plastic Surgery, and Professor of Bioengineering at the University of Pittsburgh.

 The University of Pittsburgh Veterans Affinity Group facilitates the inclusion of veterans, military members, and their families into the University community by supporting recruitment, retention, comradery, and ongoing success in collaboration with like-minded organizations.
 As a part of Pitt Communities, the Veterans Affinity Group is a part of the University of Pittsburgh's Office of Equity, Diversity and Inclusion.

 Mission Statement: We facilitate the inclusion of veterans, military members, and their families into the University Community by supporting recruitment, retention, comradery, and ongoing success in collaboration with like-minded organizations.